dolthub/docs/content/concepts/dolt/sql/procedures.md

 ## What is a Stored Procedure?

-A stored procedure is SQL code that can be accessed using SQL call syntax.
+A stored procedure is SQL code that can be accessed using SQL `CALL` syntax.
 Much like a function in other programming languages, you can pass values into a stored procedures.
 Results are returned as a table.

 Database users create procedures.
 Procedures are schema and are stored along with other schema elements in the database.